Beyond Uncertainty Quantification: Learning Uncertainty for Trust-Informed Neural Network Decisions - A Case Study in COVID-19 Classification: Methodology

 Stacked generalization, commonly known as stacking, is a robust ML technique that involves two distinct levels of models: the base models (level-0) and the meta-model (level-1).
 In the first level, various algorithms, which can be either heterogeneous (different types of models) or homogeneous (same type of models) \cite{park2022stacking}, are trained on the original training dataset.
 These base models generate predictions which are then used as input features for the meta-model.
 The meta-model's purpose is to learn the optimal way to combine these base models' predictions to achieve the best possible performance \cite{chatzimparmpas2021empirical}.
 Additionally, the meta-model can also incorporate the original input features from the training data alongside the base model outputs to enhance its learning process.

 This study draws upon the concept of traditional stacking models to propose a new architecture that, while resembling stacking, serves a different purpose: trust-informed prediction.

-In the proposed method, while maintaining a similar two-level architecture (level-0 for the base model and level-1 for the meta-model), the meta-model's objective is different.
 Here, the meta-model aims to learn the relationship between the base-model predictions and their associated uncertainties.
 Consequently, the output of the meta-model is a flag that indicates whether the model's prediction is trustworthy or not.
+In this context, 'trustworthy' specifically refers to predictions that are both correct and confident, as only such predictions are considered reliable for end-user decision-making.
 To align with this new objective, the architecture of the proposed method is described in detail in the following sections.